Choosing Therapy Editorial Policy

 Choosing Therapy does not receive any funding or payment from the pharmaceutical industry.

-Choosing Therapy does not feature any banner ads, sponsored content, paid links, or any other advertiser content.
-In fact, Choosing Therapy does not earn any money from advertisers.
-By removing distracting banner ads and eliminating the ethical questions and confusion that sponsored content creates, we’ve created a better environment to convey the best mental health information on the web.
+Choosing Therapy does not feature any banner ads, sponsored content, or pay-for-placement links in any of its content.
+By removing distracting banner ads and eliminating the ethical questions and confusion that sponsored content creates, we’ve created a better environment for audience members to learn about the important topics of mental health and wellness.